sarahcodez/bronyville/README.md

-Bronyville is a My Little Pony fan site demo aimed at Bronies (adult male fans of the cartoon series) that I built for a fun MEAN stack bootcamp homework assignment at Coding Campus.
+Bronyville is a My Little Pony fan site demo aimed at Bronies (adult male fans of the cartoon series) that I built from scratch for an awesome homework assignment at Coding Campus (yes, we were literally assigned to build a fan site for Bronies!).
 The instructions for the assignment can be found here: http://coursework.codingcamp.us/exercise-professional-services/

 The site is built using Angular and has one controller (app.js), two model services (modelservice.js and modelmanager.js), and a responsive view (index.html) that uses HTML5, Bootstrap, and my own css styling (app.css).